GreyCardinal69/Fluence/README.md

         y = 0;
         z; # A field with no default value, defaults to nil on initialization.

-        # A static, readonly field
+        # A static, readonly field.
         solid ORIGIN = Point(0, 0);

         # Constructor.